opencypher/cypher-for-gremlin/README.md

 See the current [TCK report](testware/tck) for a detailed overview of language coverage.

+## Related

+* [Gizmo](https://github.com/rebar-cloud/gizmo) is a Web UI that makes it easy to interact with TinkerPop graph databases such as AWS Neptune and Azure CosmosDB with the Cypher query language.
+Uses [Cypher Gremlin Neo4j Driver](tinkerpop/cypher-gremlin-neo4j-driver) for translation.

 ## Development

 To build and run Cypher for Gremlin you need Java 8.